13th INTERNATIONAL MEETING

 10:30 - 11:00 coffee break

-Chair: Jill Daniel (USA) & Karyn Frick (USA)
+Chairs: Jill Daniel (USA) & Karyn Frick (USA)

 11:30 Ricardo Mostany (USA) Impact of cardiometabolic health status on the ability of estradiol to influence cortical plasticity and neurovascular coupling